jacketsj/geometryvis/README.md

 - "O": Find the convex hull of all circles and draw it as line segments.
 - "`": Display the console history.

+Selected objects can be deleted with the delete button.
 The default colour of new geometric objects can be changed with the number keys.

 ## Dependencies